 If I asked you to describe “feeling good” you might say that it is happiness.
-It seems the majority of people are chasing happiness most of their lives.
+It seems like almost everyone is chasing happiness most of their lives.
 There is a kind of an obsession with happiness.
 When was the last time you really felt happy?
+Can you really describe it?
 And how long did you feel this way?

 The ironic thing is we have almost no contact with joy because of our obsession with happiness.
-Many people on their deathbeds say: “You know, I got everything I wanted.
+I spent years working at hospice and I heard too many people who were dying say: “You know, I got everything or most of what I wanted.
 There were lots of moments of happiness.
 But if I had to be truthful, there was very little joy.”

 I have seen friends and clients so obsessed with making it at work to get the recognition, the promotion and the big salary that they rarely see or spend quality time with their partner or their kids.
 Then they wonder why their relationship ends and the kids resent them.
 The happiness you feel such as when you got that big promotion tends to be fragile, momentary, coming and going, impermanent.
 It is there one moment, then is replaced with going after the next big goal or shouting or blaming when things don’t go exactly as planned.

 I suggest as you live your life and make decisions, do your best to realize joy every day.
 As you go about your day, pay attention to your thoughts.
 Observe what you are thinking and feeling.
 And periodically say “Stop” to yourself and come fully into the moment.
 If your thoughts don’t feel good, then change those thoughts.
 Choose to think about the fun you had last night making pizza or playing games with your family and how everyone was laughing.

 I realize that there may be many things that you worry about.
 No matter how much you worry it does not change anything.
 Worry only wreaks havoc with our mental and emotional states.
 What we can do is break the pattern of worry and negative self-talk with what we do have control of, which is our thoughts.